-IELTS Cue Card Sample 169 - Describe a school which you went to
+IELTS Cue Card # 169 - Describe a school where you studied

 - Written by IELTS Mentor